dark-teal-coder/dark-teal-coder.github.io/index.md

 -	Google Translator Toolkit
 -	Sketch Engine

-Mathematics Courses at the University Level
--	MA1200 Calculus and Basic Linear Algebra I [A]
--	MA1201 Calculus and Basic Linear Algebra II [A+]
--	LT2206 Fundamentals of Statistics for Language Studies [A]

-Final-year Project
--	Data collection of Cantonese emotional words and data analysis for the sentiment analysis system of Dr. John Lee, Associate Professor, City University of Hong Kong

 IT Courses from Interest Classes and Self-Learning Online Platforms
 -	HKFTU Java Programming (instructor-led)
   -	Basic Java programming